Jolak5/kanban-copy/todo-list/quiz_es6_webpack.md

-# Quiz - Review this week - ES6 and webpack
+# Quiz: ES6 and webpack

 ## Learning objectives
 - Use ES6 syntax.